nent/nent/tools/vscode/README.md

 NENT is a library of functional elements (web components) that extend HTML with web application features without a complex build-process.
 No JavaScript required.

-> 'Nent' comes from the word compo**nent** and is my tech-brain's uncreative attempt at branding.

 ### Features:

 * Single-page URL Routing